Heirisson Island

 Heirisson Island is an artificially created island in the Swan River in Western Australia at the eastern end of Perth Water, within the suburb of East Perth.
-It occupies an area of 285600 m2, and is connected to the two foreshores by the Causeway and the Boorloo Bridge.
+It occupies an area of 285600 m2, and is connected to the two foreshores by the Causeway and Boorloo Bridge.
 The next upstream island is Kuljak Island, then Ron Courtney Island, with no islands in the Swan River downstream between Heirisson Island and the Indian Ocean other than the artificial islet in Elizabeth Quay.